 Additional modeling was conducted to identify the maximum concentration that could exist in the LDW upper reach deep subsurface sediments before resulting in a RAL exceedance in surface (0 to 10 cm for intertidal and subtidal areas) and in the shallow subsurface (0 to 45 cm in the intertidal).
 Starting with the generalized core profiles from RAA 1/2/3, and assuming the maximum concentration in the shallow subsurface (10.2 mg/kg OC), the deep subsurface concentration represented in the model was increased iteratively until the total PCB concentration predicted in the surface sediment (top 10 cm) was just below the PCB RAL of 12 mg/kg OC and, in the intertidal area, a PCB RAL of 65 mg/kg OC in the shallow subsurface (0 to 45 cm).
 Generalized core profiles, assuming 2 feet (60 cm), 1.5 feet (45 cm), and 1 foot (30 cm) of sediment (below RAL concentrations) on top of the buried contamination, were evaluated.
-Darcy fluxes of 100 and 400 cm/yr were assumed in the subtidal areas, and Darcy fluxes of 400 and 800 cm/yr were assumed in the intertidal areas.
+Darcy fluxes of 100 and 400 cm/yr were assumed in the subtidal areas.

-EPA's Estimation Programs Interface Suite for Microsoft Windows indicates a wide range of solubility limits for PCB Aroclor mixtures, although it could be as high as 100 micrograms per liter ( $\mu$ g/L) for the Aroclors detected in site sediments.
-The current maximum subsurface porewater total PCB concentration from the generalized core profiles evaluated (Area 1, 2, and 3 maximum) is 0.03 $\mu$ g/L; 100 $\mu$ g/L is just over 3,000 times the current maximum subsurface total PCB concentration from the generalized core profile).
-Thus, modeling did not consider total PCB porewater concentrations greater than 100 $\mu$ g/L, which corresponds to a dry weight concentration of almost 3,000 $\mu$ g/kg.
+EPA's Estimation Programs Interface Suite for Microsoft Windows indicates a wide range of solubility limits for PCB Aroclor mixtures, although it could be as high as 100 micrograms per liter (μ g/L) for the Aroclors detected in site sediments.
+The current maximum subsurface porewater total PCB concentration from the generalized core profiles evaluated (Area 1, 2, and 3 maximum) is 0.03 μ g/L; 100 μ g/L is just over 3,000 times the current maximum subsurface total PCB concentration from the generalized core profile).
+Thus, modeling did not consider total PCB porewater concentrations greater than 100 μ g/L, which corresponds to a dry weight concentration of almost 3,000 mg/kg.